-As reported last year, Tribal Court was awarded a five-year Tribal Court Improvement Program grant for the purpose of creating and implementing a Family Preservation Court.
+As reported last year, Tribal Court continued progress on implementing the five-year Tribal Court Improvement Program ("TCIP") grant for the purpose of creating and implementing a Family Preservation Court.
 Tribal Court continued to make progress on the goal of implementing the Family Preservation Court during the past year.

-One of the grant objectives was to distribute community surveys and conduct stakeholder interviews for the purpose of gathering community and stakeholder perspectives on child welfare and how the child-welfare system could be improved.
-This objective was completed, and the data collected are being used as guiding principles in the formation of a Family Treatment Court.
+One of the grant objectives was to implement statutory changes to create and implement a Family Resiliency Court.
+Contractors with specialized experience in child welfare were hired to work with the Child Welfare Forum team, the Legislative Attorney and Tribal Council to develop the statutory amendments proposed in the grant.